stoplightio/docs/articles/hubs/embedding.md

 ![Self-hosted hub directory example](/assets/images/example-website.png)

-## Example of reverse proxying with AWS API Gateway
+## Example of Reverse Proxying with AWS API Gateway

 1. Go to API Gateway service and create a new API
 2. Create a path for `GET /` and `GET /{proxy+}` that proxies to your website.